Basic Information

 This project was centered around improvement of living infrastructure, with a focus on the renovation of water and sanitation facilities for the returnee population in the Kurram District.

-As part of the water supply aid efforts, we worked to secure clean water supplies in 10 villages through conservation of preexisting water sources, construction of drinking water distribution schemes (supply lines, water storage tanks, surface water tanks, etc.), and implementation of water quality tests.
+As part of the water supply aid efforts, we worked to secure clean water supplies towards 2,500households in 38 villages through conservation of preexisting water sources, construction of 10 drinking water distribution schemes (supply lines, water storage tanks, surface water tanks, etc.), and implementation of water quality tests.

 Furthermore, in order to ensure continuity of project efforts, 10 water management committees were formed, and through hosting trainings on facility management and maintenance, and distributing toolkits, the committees gained the ability to perform operation and maintenance duties independently.